kottans/frontend/tasks/js-pre-oop.md

 1. You did a lot already!
 If you honestly finished all the previous steps then go ahead and share it with others – post a message in [course channel][chat]:
-   `A Tiny JS World - finished!` and add the link to your repo
+   `A Tiny JS World — #done` and add the link to your repo. **This step is important, as it helps mentors to track your progress!**
 1. Read one or two articles on OOP under the links in [this repo](https://github.com/OleksiyRudenko/a-tiny-JS-world/blob/master/README.md#learn-on-your-own)